XPRNetwork/xpr-testnet.start/README.md

 To install it you can use apt, but before that download it using wget command:
 ```
 wget https://github.com/AntelopeIO/leap/releases/download/v4.0.4/leap_4.0.4-ubuntu22.04_amd64.deb
 apt install ./leap_4.0.4-ubuntu22.04_amd64.deb
 ```
-It will download all dependencies and install Leap
+It will download all dependencies and install Leap.

 ---------------------------------------------------------
 # 2. Update software to new version